The last weekend before Halloween is soon upon us. Check out the celebrations below:

 The Mesa Arts Center is the location for another FREE celebration of of Dia De Los Muertos.
 Experience over a dozen cultural performances and live music and entertainment.
 The community is invited to participate in the memories of the deceased with a community altar.
 There will also be altar contests with submissions by the community.
 Artist demonstrations are also planned.

-Join this celebration of rememberance October 22 and 23 from 10 am to 5 pm each day.
+Join this celebration of remembrance October 21 and 22 from 10 am to 5 pm each day.
 The Mesa Arts Center is located at One East Main St., Mesa, 85201.
 This is a free event.
-Interested in volunteering, click here, as long as you’re 16 or older.

 Harvest Festival at Enchanted Island – Phoenix